-You may be allowed to deduct unreimbursed ordinary and necessary expenses you paid on behalf of the partnership (including qualified expenses for the business use of your home) if you were required to pay these expenses under the partnership agreement.
+You may be allowed to deduct unreimbursed ordinary and necessary expenses you paid on behalf of the partnership (including qualified expenses for the business use of your home) if you were required to pay these expenses under the partnership agreement and they are trade or business expenses under section 162.

 If you are using actual expenses to figure your deduction for the business use of your home, use the Worksheet To Figure the Deduction for Business Use of Your Home, later.
 If you are using the simplified method to figure your deduction for the business use of your home, use the Simplified Method Worksheet, later.

 Deducting unreimbursed partnership expenses.
 See the following forms and related instructions for information about deducting unreimbursed partnership expenses.

-- Schedule E (Form 1040), Supplemental Income and Loss. - Schedule SE (Form 1040), Self-Employment Tax. - Schedule K-1 (Form 1065), Partner's Share of Income, Deductions, Credits, etc.
+- Schedule E (Form 1040 or 1040-SR), Supplemental Income and Loss. - Schedule SE (Form 1040 or 1040-SR), Self-Employment Tax. - Schedule K-1 (Form 1065), Partner's Share of Income, Deductions, Credits, etc.